 Near Fairbury in Jefferson County, Nebraska — The American Midwest (Upper Plains)

 Topics and series.
-This historical marker is listed in these topic lists: Forts and Castles • Industry & Commerce • Railroads & Streetcars • Settlements & Settlers.
-In addition, it is included in the Nebraska State Historical Society series list.
-A significant historical year for this entry is 1874.
+This historical marker is listed in this topic list: Exploration.
+In addition, it is included in the Daughters of the American Revolution (DAR) series list.
+A significant historical date for this entry is June 22, 1842.

 Location.
 40° 6.821′ N, 97° 3.638′ W. Marker is near Fairbury, Nebraska, in Jefferson County.
 Marker can be reached from 710th Road east of 574th Avenue, on the right when traveling east.
 Marker is located within Rock Creek Station State Historical Park, near the visitor center.
 Touch for map.
 Marker is at or near this postal address: 57426 710th Road, Fairbury NE 68352, United States of America.
 Touch for directions.